nexmo-se/neru-passport-login-client-cookie-session-boilerplate/README.md

-## Neru Passport Local Stratefy Authentication using Client Cookie Sessions
+## Neru Passport Local Strategyy Authentication using Client Cookie Sessions

 This demo shows how to create a passport based authentication using client session cookies.
 Neru, as stated by their devs, is stateless.
 Any session stored server side can disapear anytime.
 Using client cookie sessions fixes this.